richard-hajek/environment-overseer/README.md

     └── <name> # Auto generated, do not create
 ```

-File in `today` will be generated automatically and contains number of seconds left, you may use this to read how much time is left.
-It refreshes every ~60 seconds.
+Files in `today` will be generated automatically and contains number of seconds activity spent enabled.
+It is refreshed every ~60 seconds.
 See my defined limits for examples.